johmy592/imagenet_to_kitti/README.md

 1. To download the images I use: https://github.com/dividiti/ck-caffe/tree/master/script/imagenet-downloader in order to get reasonable names of the files.
-   Make sure you download from http://www.image-net.org/api/text/imagenet.synset.geturls.getmapping?wnid=n##### in order to get correct mapping between image and wnid
+   Make sure you download from http://www.image-net.org/api/text/imagenet.synset.geturls.getmapping?wnid=n##### in order to get correct mapping between image and wnid.

+   Follow the installation steps up until "Installing CK-Caffe repository" at https://github.com/dividiti/ck-caffe before you try to use the download script.

 2. Go to the folder with the downloaded datasets and rename: